XeviDev/xevidev.github.io/_posts/2023-03-21-SOLID-PRINCIPLES.md

 The definition that is usually given is:

-> A. High-level classes should not depend on low-level classes.
+> - High-level classes should not depend on low-level classes.
 Both should depend on abstractions.
-> B. Abstractions should not depend on details.
+> - Abstractions should not depend on details.
 Details should depend on abstractions.

 # Bibliography